-Missouri's new Deaf-Blind Equipment Program is a direct result of the 21st Century Communications and Video Accessibility Act of 2010.
+Missouri's Deaf-Blind Equipment Program is a direct result of the 21st Century Communications and Video Accessibility Act of 2010.
 The goal is to ensure that every person with combined hearing and vision loss has access to modern telecommunication tools and the training necessary to use them.
 For an FAQ on Missouri's program click here.
+For an application, click here.
 For more info on the national initiative, go to iCanConnect.org.

 Accessible Voting Machine Demonstration Project

 One of the key features of the Help America Vote Act (HAVA) is the requirement that each polling place have at least one accessible voting system for persons with disabilities.
 With the requirement, one question posed by the Research Alliance for Accessible Voting (RAAV) is the extent to which voters with disabilities are able to use the accessible systems – are they comfortable, confident and able to use them to vote privately and independently?